-- 25.54 To support appropriate planting and vegetation that supports biodiversity as well as to allow for sustainable drainage, the Council will require a soil depth over any part of the basement beneath a garden of a minimum of 1 metre, together with a minimum 200mm drainage layer.
-This will allow for both a reduction in the amount as well as speed of surface water runoff, whereby the surface water drainage regime above the basement should be connected to the unaffected part of the garden area. - 25.55 All basement and subterranean development should be installed with a pumped sewerage system to prevent flooding from back flow in public sewerage system as recognised in Part H of the Building Regulations.
+- 25.56 To support appropriate planting and vegetation that supports biodiversity as well as to allow for sustainable drainage, the Council will require a soil depth over any part of the basement beneath a garden of a minimum of 1 metre, together with a minimum 200mm drainage layer.
+This will allow for both a reduction in the amount as well as speed of surface water runoff, whereby the surface water drainage regime above the basement should be connected to the unaffected part of the garden area. - 25.57 All basement and subterranean development should be installed with a pumped sewerage system to prevent flooding from back flow in public sewerage system as recognised in Part H of the Building Regulations, with further details set out in Policy 8 'Flood Risk and Sustainable Drainage (Strategic Policy) '.
 Issues of groundwater ingress to basement levels should be addressed by property owners.
-In areas at risk of flooding, Policy 8 Flood Risk and Sustainable Drainage will be applied, which restricts certain types of basements and uses in accordance with the relevant flood zones, for example, restricted uses include self-contained units and bedrooms at basement level.
+In areas at risk of flooding, Policy 8 'Flood Risk and Sustainable Drainage

+(Strategic Policy) ' will be applied, which restricts certain types of basements and uses in accordance with the relevant flood zones, for example, restricted uses include self-contained units and bedrooms at basement level.
 In addition, any sub-surface, basement and cellar proposals within throughflow and groundwater policy zones and/or in an area with >=25% susceptibility to groundwater flooding are required to carry out a site-specific Screen Assessment, which has to be undertaken by a chartered professional, to assess the likely impacts from subterranean development.
 It should address: